kovidgoyal/calibre/manual/gui.rst

 them with an external program, etc.

 You can change the cover of the book by simply drag and dropping an image onto the book details panel.
-If yo wish to edit the cover image in an external program, simply right click on it and choose :guilabel:`Open With`.
+If you wish to edit the cover image in an external program, simply right click on it and choose :guilabel:`Open With`.

 You can also add ebook files to the current book by drag and dropping the files